kapishgupta99/Crypto-Insight/README.md

-# Crypto Sleuth React App
+# Crypto Insight React App

 Created a cryptocurrency web app using create-react-app framework that enables real-time tracking of 100's of cryptos in a rank-wise order by their market capitalization.
 <br>